toncenter/tonweb-mnemonic/README.md

   (mnemonic for Bitcoin),
 - there is only one dependency: `tweetnacl`,
 - supports both Browser (UMD) and Node.js (>=15, CommonJS)
+- written in TypeScript and provides typing declarations

 ## Install